emreozcan3320/quote-k8s-application-api/README.md

 # Stateful Kubernetes CRUD Application Backend

-This spring boot application is a part of a Medium Post named  **### How to Deploy a Stateful CRUD Web Application to Minikube(Local Cluster) and Google Cloud Kubernetes Engine(GKE)**.
+This Spring Boot application is a part of a Medium Post named  **### How to Deploy a Stateful CRUD Web Application to Minikube(Local Cluster) and Google Cloud Kubernetes Engine(GKE)**.
 It is about creating a Stateful application and deploying it both Minikube(Local Cluster) and Google Cloud Kubernetes Engine(GKE).

 ### How to run it?
-This is the only Back-end part of the application so you need the Front-end too.
+This is the only Backend part of the application so you need the Front-end too.
 The master branch connects to Google Cloud SQL so if you have a Google Cloud SQL instance update the `application. properties` file to connect your database.
 But if you don't have a Google Cloud SQL instance, you have to use the local MySql Database, to do so you need to switch to the `minikube-mysql-k8s-deployment` branch.
 It uses a local MySql database.

 Default database credentials are below.
 But you can change them or pass a new credential as an environment variable while using Docker or Kubernetes.
 - Host: *localhost*